CECTC/hptx/README.md

 + Support AT mode And TCC mode
 + Support check global lock in local transaction

+## Theory
+The distributed transaction principle of hptx and dbpack is the same.
+For details, please refer to: https://cectc.github.io/dbpack-doc/#/en-us/distributed_transaction

 ## Requirements
 + Go 1.16 or higher.
 + ETCD(3+)